galaxyproject/training-material/topics/chip-seq/tutorials/tal1-binding-site-identification/tutorial.md

 # Step 9: Generating Input normalized coverage files

-We will generate Input normalized coverage (bigwig) files for the ChIP samples, using **bamCompare** tool from **deepTools2 **. bamCompare provides multiple options to compare the two files (eg. log2ratio, subtraction etc..).
+We will generate Input normalized coverage (bigwig) files for the ChIP samples, using **bamCompare** tool from **deepTools2**. **bamCompare** provides multiple options to compare the two files (e.g. log2ratio, subtraction).
 We will use log2 ratio of the ChIP samples over Input.

 > ### :pencil2: Hands-on: Generate Input-normalized bigwigs
 >
-> 1. Search for **bamCompare** under galaxy toolshed.
+> 1. Search for **bamCompare** in the Galaxy tool panel.
-> 2. Select the treatment sample, for example "Megakaryocyte_Tal1_R2.bam", as first sample, and the input sample "Megakaryocyte_Input_R2.bam" as second file.
+> 2. Select the treatment sample, for example "Megakaryocyte_Tal1_R2.bam", as the first sample, and the input sample "Megakaryocyte_Input_R2.bam" as the second sample.
-> 3. Check that you are using log2 ratio to compare the file, and click "Execute".
+> 3. Check that you are using log2 ratio to compare the samples, and click "Execute".
 > 4. Repeat this step for all treatment and input samples: Megakaryocyte_Tal1_R1.bam and Megakaryocyte_Input_R1.bam; G1E_Tal1_R2.bam and G1E_Input_R2.bam; G1E_Tal1_R1.bam and G1E_Input_R1.bam.
 >
 > ![](../../images/bamcom.png)